jakobnissen/jakobnissen.github.io/posts/defense.md

 The product has no weight, and its physical distribution is almost effortless.
 There is almost no cost to producing millions of copies and shipping them all around the world.

-So, without these contrains, is software unbounded, infinite?
+So, without these constrains, is software unbounded, infinite?
 No, it is held back by other constrains.
 Sometimes software is constrained by the physical capability of the machines it runs on, disk space, memory usage or speed of computation.
 I don't want to discount these physical constrains: After all, much of what I've written on this blog is about performance.
 But mostly, software is bounded by its creation process: Programmers have limited time to create, and especially limited time to maintain, code.